 We’re so glad you’re interested!
 Here’s some basics about the peer educator role:

-• PAVE educators are employed by PVP as student workers, and are paid at $15/hour.
-We typically hire in March for positions that begin the upcoming academic year.
+- PAVE educators are employed by PVP as student workers, and are paid at $15/hour.
+We typically hire in late Spring for positions that begin the upcoming academic year.

 To be notified when applications open for PAVE, email pvp@vpul.upenn.edu.